margaret/reference/README.md

 # reference
 Collection of various websites and documents I've found helpful.
 Should probably just be a gist but eh.

+Most of this stuff is on the first page of google results for "how to do X" so this is largely for personal reference.

 # Rendering things

 ## Markdown